 Further information can be found in the USDA Plant Fact Sheet for Muhlenbergia Rigens

 Muhlenbergia rigens is indigenous to the southwestern soil of North America.
-It only grows wild in elevations below 7,000 feet and home to the vast prairies of California, Texas, New Mexico, and Mexico.
+Deer grass grows wild in elevations below 7,000 feet and home to the vast prairies of California, Texas, New Mexico, and Mexico.

 |Locations||Southwestern United States and Mexico|